unicorn-bi/Unicorn-tDCS-Core-2/README.md

 - Do not autoclave Unicorn tDCS Core-2 Cap or Unicorn tDCS Core-2 Electrodes!

 **Note:**<br>
 The manufacturer is responsible for the safety, performance and reliability of the Unicorn tDCS Core-2 as supplied to the customer at the time of delivery.
-This responsibility expires if the Unicorn BCI Core-8 is changed.
+This responsibility expires if the Unicorn tDCS Core-2 is changed.
 Please note the following:
    - Changes to the Unicorn tDCS Core-2 must be performed by the manufacturer only, and service and repair must be performed by corresponding qualified personnel only.
    - The Unicorn tDCS Core-2 must be used according to the instructions for use.